Hetfield7/NFTs/README.md

 # NFTs
 Platforms:
-OPENSEA - MAGIC EDEN - ELEMENT- BLUR
+OPENSEA - MAGIC EDEN - ELEMENT MARKET- BLUR -
 Introduction to NFTs
 Trade one
 Sell one